pylipp/financeager/README.md

 You can launch the server via `financeager start` or by wrapping the `app = fflask.create_app()` in a WSGI.

-On the server side, you want to put something along the lines of
+On the client side, you want to put something along the lines of

     [SERVICE]
     name = flask